eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 - An investor versjon, where a 20% dividend of the revenue is paid out to the investor.
 - A public good version, where all revenue is returned back to the users.

 Our project has been self-funded since we launched the first version of the smartcontract on July 2018.
-Our heart, dedication and thousands of hours of work has been in the great EOS-community for over four years.
-It would be awesome to get some financial contribution to help our project succeed and contribute to the ecosystem growth.